 There are many thing to see and not enough time, but a short list of ten places in Yosemite not to miss along with some comments on how to visit.

 Part of Yosimte has been protected in some form since 1864, first as a grant to the state of California, then in 1890 as a national park.
 Visitation grew along with the US population and improvments in access to the park.
-Today almost 4,000,000 people visit the park each year with all the crowding and damage that that implies.
+Today over 4,000,000 people visit the park each year with all the crowding and damage that that implies.
+(Note: the 2016 report is that it is now 5,000,000.)

 Winter can be very nice or very difficult to visit Yosemite.
 There are fewer people, fewer campsites available, fewer rooms, and much of the park may be deep in snow (see the Tuolumne page for more on that).
 This leaves the Valley and Wawona (Wawona accomodations close after the New Year for about 2 months, so just the Valley for most people) (and Badger Pass for skiing).
 At 4000' the valley floor is usually snow free, and roads are quickly cleared (though the first day can be slushy).